 Vehicle-Deer Crashes in Southeast Michigan

-There were 5,667 vehicle-deer crashes in Southeast Michigan in 2013 (down from 5,206 in 2012 and 5,443 in 2011).
+There were 5,667 vehicle-deer crashes in Southeast Michigan in 2013 (up from 5,206 in 2012 and 5,443 in 2011).
 In 2013, there were two fatalities in Southeast Michigan involving deer compared to 12 fatalities in the state.
 Seven of the twelve people killed were motorcycle riders.
 To address motorcycle safety, the Michigan Deer Crash Coalition (MDCC) has developed special safety tips for motorcyclists.

 SEMCOG reminds drivers to buckle up, stay awake, alert, and slow down — remembering that safety belts are the best defense in any collision.
 Also, be alert for deer in the spring and fall, especially at dawn and dusk — heeding deer crossing and speed limit signs, particularly on two-lane roads.